codemang/shared_docker_webserver/README.md

 $ ./run.sh
 ```

-or if you wnat to run manually...
+or if you want to run manually...

 1. Create the `nginx-proxy` network: